 Group & online classes

 Yaisa runs yoga classes at Heartland, a magical property on the gorgeous native land of the Aldinga Beach scrub.
 She also live-streams her classes from Heartland to a global audience.
-Once you have joined Yaisa for one of her live classes, you can gain access to an online library of recorded classes to practice whenever and wherever you want.
+Through her class library, you can gain access to an online collection of recorded classes to practice whenever and wherever you want.

 To join her in-person or online, book a class below.